upworthy

 A car salesman leaks secret phrases to stop pushy salesmen in their tracks

-It can be intimidating to be approached by a salesperson when making a big purchase, such as a car or an appliance.
+Being approached by a salesperson when making a big purchase, such as a car or an appliance, is an experience most people find to be at least a little uncomfortable.
 Heck, even much smaller stakes shopping like walking through the mall or browsing jewelry can be wracked with anxiety over potentially running into a pushy salesman.
-And don't even get me started on the door-to-door variety who come around at dinnertime trying to sell you a new roof.
+Salespeople can provide help and expertise, of course, but they can also be pushy and add unnecessary pressure especially for people who aren't quite ready to buy.

-But it's car salesmen, in particular, who have the worst reputation.
-They can swoop in like sharks, seeing blood in the water and some refuse to leave you alone, even if you say, “I’m just looking.”
-The words will not deter them, as they're trained to push past those objectives by pestering with you questions and "encouraging" you to move the sale forward.
+Even if you say, “I’m just looking.”
+The words will not deter them, as they're trained to push past those objections by pestering with you questions and "encouraging" you to move the sale forward.

 A car salesman on TikTok recently went viral with a video explaining why “I’m just looking” doesn’t work on a car lot and, crucially, providing more effective phrases you can use instead.